 Dr. Hiyaa Ghosh

-Ours is a new lab, and as a team we look forward to the challenges and excitement of decoding some of the intriguing biology of the adult brain.
-We are geared towards using state-of-the-art approaches for solving the problem at hand.
-Currently, we employ mouse genetics, morphometric and immunofluorescence imaging, flow-cytometry and high throughput transcriptome analysis, along with conventional molecular biology and cell-culture techniques.
-However, as we go about our investigation we treat no technique as off-limits!
+As a team, we look forward to the challenges and excitement of decoding some of the intriguing biology of the adult brain using state-of-the-art approaches for investigating our questions.
+Currently, we employ mouse genetics, behavioral, morphometric and electrophysiological studies along side microscopy, flow-cytometry, high-throughput single cell transcriptomic studies, and conventional molecular biology and cell-culture studies.
+However, as we go about our investigations, we treat no technique as off-limits.

+If you are interested in our research and have a passion for problem solving, you can write with a detailed CV, and a brief note on your research interest to Hiyaa (see contact information).
 Ph.D students are encouraged to apply through the Ph.D. program of NCBS.
-The lab will also consider applications from Junior Research Fellows (JRF) and Postdoctoral candidates who have their own funding/fellowship (UGC/CSIR/equivalent).
-If you are interested in our research and have a passion for problem solving, you can write with a detailed CV, and a brief note on your research interest to Hiyaa (see contact information).
-The lab does NOT accept short-term trainees/interns, however, we do consider interns for 6-12months projects.
+The lab will also consider applications from Ph.D candidates and Junior Research Fellows (JRF) who have their own funding/fellowship (UGC/CSIR/ICMR/equivalent).
+Postdoctoral candidates should apply with a write up explaning their specific interest in our work and a recent CV.
+The lab does NOT accept short-term trainees/interns, however, we do consider interns for 10-12months or longer projects.